 Tutoring is also available on the College's campus.
 Tutoring is provided by the College Learning Resource Center that is located on the north side of the College Student Services/Apartment Building that is located across the street from Blessing Hospital at the intersection of 11th and Spring Streets.
 Tutoring services are available for APA formatting, writing, math, nursing content, test taking, study strategies, and time management.

 Tutoring services are provided by the following individuals:

-Phone Number Email Kim Erskine, MSN, RN 217-228-5520, x6911 ErskineK@brcn.edu Barb Taylor, BSN, RN 217-228-5520, x6992 TaylorB@brcn.edu Christian White, MSN, RN 212-228-5520, x6955 WhiteC@brcn.edu
+- Phone Number Email Kim Erskine, MSN, RN 217-228-5520, x6911 ErskineK@brcn.edu Christian White, MSN, RN 212-228-5520, x6955 WhiteC@brcn.edu